GhubGateway/Ghub_Pegasus_WMS_Tutorial_and_Templates/README.md

 - Connect to vpn.buffalo.edu/UBVPN if off-campus using [Cisco Secure Client](https://www.buffalo.edu/ubit/service-guides/connecting/vpn/computer.html).
 - Login to the [CCR Identity Management](https://idm.ccr.buffalo.edu/auth/login) portal to create a CCR account if necessary.

-#### Transfer scripts from your local machine to your home directory on CCR
+#### Transfer scripts from your local machine to your home directory on CCR:

 Note: these instructions use FileZilla to transfer files using the Secure File Transfer Protocol (SFTP).